poseidon-framework/poseidon-framework.github.io/trident.md

 trident survey -d ... -d ...
 ```

 will yield a table with one row for each package.
-Completeness is encoded with the following terms:

-- column 1: **Genotype data**
-  - `G`: Genotype data is present
-  - `.`: Genotype data is missing
-- column 2-35: **.janno file columns**
-  - `M`: Mandatory column that has to be complete
-  - `X`: There are some valid entries in this column
-  - `.`: The column only contains `n/a` values and was therefore most likely not filled out
-- column 1: **BibTeX file**
-  - `B`: BibTeX file is present
-  - `.`: BibTeX file is missing
+See `trident survey -h` for a legend which cell of this table means what.

-Also here you can use the `--raw` option to output the survey table as a simple tab-delimited file.
+Again you can use the `--raw` option to output the survey table in a tab-delimited format.

 #### Validate command
 `validate` checks poseidon datasets for structural correctness.